-The Program in Comparative Legal Studies and Post-Conflict Peacebuilding at the William & Mary School of Law is a co-sponsor of the program.
+The Reves Center works closely with the Program in Comparative Legal Studies and Post-Conflict Peacebuilding at the William & Mary School of Law to identify potential scholars and promote this initiative.

 Associate Professor of Law and Associate Dean of Research and Faculty Development at the University of Pittsburgh School of Law.
 Previously served as a legal advisor to the Finance Committee of the Iraq Governing Council, and worked with the International Human Rights Law Institute at DePaul University’s College of Law to improve legal education in Iraq.
 He also advised the Constitutional Review Committee of the Iraqi legislature on behalf of the US Embassy in Baghdad.

 Lectures: Islam in the Iraq Constitution (Mar.
 13, 12:50 p.m., Law School, Room 141) and Understanding the Sunni-Shi'a Split: From Theology to Law (Mar.
 14, 3:30 p.m., Andrews Hall, Room 101).
 Both lectures are free and open to the public.

 Department of Islamic Law at Bayero University in Kano, Nigeria.
 Previously served in the Ministry of Justice in Kano State, taught in the Faculty of Law at Usmanu Danfodiyo University in Sokoto State, and served as Attorney General and Commissioner of Justice in Jigawa State.
 Former Executive Secretary of the National Human Rights Commission in Abuja in the Federal Capital Territory

 Lectures:Islam, Human Rights, and Social Justice and Islamic Law and Religious Freedom in Nigeria.